-Pakistan hands arrested FBI agent over to US diplomats
+Pakistan hands FBI agent found with firearm ammunition in luggage at airport to US consulate

 ISLAMABAD - Pakistan handed over an FBI agent, arrested for trying to carry firearm ammunition onto a plane, to the U.S. consulate in the southern city of Karachi on Thursday, according an official who wished not to be named.